Easy Kicked-Up Creole Sausage Balls Recipe

 - Bake sausage balls from frozen, allowing 15 minutes on the pan at room temperature and increasing the bake time for 5-10 minutes to accommodate.

-- You may also enjoy my recipes for Easy Shrimp Creole, Creole Squash Cakes and Creole Andouille Rice Brunch Bake.
+- You may also enjoy my recipe for Easy Shrimp Creole with a scoop of rice.

 - Another Creole inspired recipe you may like to try is this Crawfish Cheese Bread recipe from Creole Contessa.